LUMC/docker-galaxy-uwsgi/README.md

 is the default for connecting with a postgres database with SQLAlchemy [this page](https://docs.sqlalchemy.org/en/13/dialects/postgresql.html?highlight=environment#module-sqlalchemy.dialects.postgresql.psycopg2) might also be useful.

+NOTE: MySQL is not supported by this container.
+It will also not be supported by Galaxy anymore from 19.09 onwards.

 ## Why another galaxy container?